 When the holidays roll around, oven space is at a premium for those big elaborate meals.
 I solve this problem by preparing side dishes in my slow cooker, such as crock pot mashed potatoes, slow cooker creamed corn and this crock pot sweet potato casserole.

 I love my slow cooker all year round, but especially during Thanksgiving.
-That giant, juicy turkey fills up my whole oven, so I use my stove top and other kitchen appliances to take care of the side dishes.
+That giant, juicy turkey or ham fills up my whole oven, so I use my stove top and other kitchen appliances to take care of the side dishes.
 This crock pot sweet potato casserole features a creamy mashed sweet potato base, topped with plenty of brown sugar streusel.
+You can serve this casserole alongside a tender spiral ham or honey glazed ham for a fabulous meal.
+Don’t forget the pecan pie cheesecake for dessert!
+Need more help with your holiday planning?
+Be sure to check out my complete guide on how to cook a turkey.

 How do you make crock pot sweet potato casserole?